semaphoreci/docs/docs/faq/faq.md

   <summary>Click for details</summary>
   <p>

-Using `exit` command closes the PTY and causes undefined behaviour for the command.
-As a workaround, you can use `return 0` or `echo "exit 0" | sh` instead.
+Using the `exit` command closes the PTY and causes the job to fail.
+If this isn't the desired behavior, you can use the `return 130` command with different `SEMAPHORE_JOB_RESULT` environmental variables to specify the desired behaviour:
+  - Stopped job: `return 130`
+  - Stopped job, but marked as successful: `export SEMAPHORE_JOB_RESULT=passed` then `return 130`
+  - Stopped job, but marked as failed: `export SEMAPHORE_JOB_RESULT=failed` then `return 130`

   </p>
 </details>